 - All of the above

 The Ayurvedic classical texts describe the fascinating versatility of nasya karma.
 Many of you are quite familiar with one form of nasya karma, the lubricating nasya drops.
-But some of you may not know that that the classics have described cleansing (shodhana) nasya (powders like Calamus powder inhaled through the nose to cleanse out excess kapha), building (bruhana) nasya (ghee or a medicated ghee placed in each nostril to help in states of depletion), balancing (shamana) nasya (specific decoctions or oils given to balance a particular dosha), and many others!1
+But some of you may not know that that the classics have described cleansing (shodhana) nasya (powders like calamus powder inhaled through the nose to cleanse out excess kapha), building (bruhana) nasya (ghee or a medicated ghee placed in each nostril to help in states of depletion), balancing (shamana) nasya (specific decoctions or oils given to balance a particular dosha), and many others!1

-The many forms of nasya give the treatment a wide therapeutic range and wide field of action for a multitude of imbalances and challenges that people face every day—including hair loss, sleep disturbances, excess drowsiness, and vata nervousness, anxiety, and lightheadedness.2
+The many forms of nasya give the treatment a wide therapeutic range and field of action for a multitude of imbalances and challenges that people face every day—including hair loss, sleep disturbances, excess drowsiness, and vata nervousness, anxiety, and lightheadedness.2

-As we discussed in the last Vine, the nose is the gateway to the head and to our consciousness.
+The nose is the gateway to the head and to our consciousness.
 It therefore follows that nasya karma can have profound effects on the head (and also body).
 In this Vine, we will specifically explore the treatment of kapha stagnation in the respiratory tract (prana vaha srotas) with nasya karma as well as other therapies to alleviate the congestion that so many struggle with for months on end.

 Bringing flow to a chronically clogged prana vaha srotas is not always an easy task and can take persistence and patience (sometimes taking months).
 Retraining the movement of prana and increasing the agni of this channel so that kapha remains balanced can take time.
 Encourage your client to not lose faith, and to do the following recommendations as often as possible.